glbala87/ELLA_tool/docs/manual/choosing-sample-variant.md

 Option  | Explanation
 :--- | :---
-`NOT READY` | Imported analyses where a variant needs validation or regions are insufficiently covered.
+`NOT READY` | Analyses where a variant needs validation or are insufficiently covered.
 The variants in these samples should not be interpreted until validation/sequencing of missing regions has been performed.
 `YOUR ANALYSES` | Any unfinished analyses that you have started and saved, but not completed.
 `INTERPRETATION`  | Analyses that have not yet been opened by any user.
 `REVIEW`  | Analyses that have been interpreted by another user and marked for review.